-With model delegation, you can use another Writer model as a tool in a chat application with a separate Palmyra model.
-Writer has a predefined LLM tool that allows you to delegate specific tasks to other models during a chat session.
+With model delegation, you can use another Writer model as a tool in a chat completion with Palmyra-X-004 or later models.
+The predefined LLM tool allows you to delegate specific tasks to domain-specific Writer models, such as palmyra-fin, palmyra-med, or palmyra-creative.

-You can use the LLM tool to delegate specific tasks to another model when using the chat endpoint.
+Use the LLM tool to delegate specific tasks to another model when using the chat endpoint.
 Using tool calling, you can specify the Writer model you want to use for a given task.
 When the primary chat model calls the LLM tool based on the user’s input, it signals it in the chat API response.

 To use the LLM tool, add it to the tools array in your chat-completion endpoint request.